ramzi-bouzaiene/claude-senior-engineer-skills/README.md

 Most AI coding prompts are shallow.
 They say "fix this bug" or "refactor this function" without the depth a senior engineer brings to the table.

 This repository encodes the **mental models, constraints, and judgment** of a seasoned engineer into reusable, composable skill files.
-The result: AI assistance that doesn't just produce code — it produces *correct*, *safe*, *maintainable* code backed by real engineering thinking.
+The result: AI assistance that doesn't just produce code, it produces *correct*, *safe*, *maintainable* code backed by real engineering thinking.

 ---